hamdaankhalid/Machine-Learning-Regression/README.md

 # Machine-Learning-Regression
-Regression Model Implementation of SVR with sklearn
+Regression Model Implementation with sklearn
+* SVR with gaussian RBF kernel implementation
+* Decision Tree Regression
+* Random Forest Regression

+* Not upload linear, multiple, and polynomial regression currently in this repository